dstnbrkr/VCRURLConnection/README.md

 NSURLRequest *request = [NSURLRequest requestWithURL:url];
 [NSURLConnection connectionWithRequest:request delegate:self];

-// NSURLConnection makes a real network request and delegate methods
+// NSURLConnection makes a real network request and VCRURLConnection
-// are called with the response (VCRURLConnection will record the
+// will record the request/response pair.
-// request/response pair).

 NSString *path = [VCR save]; // copy the file at `path` into your project
 ```